Find out how to use LINZ Data Service (LDS) and get the information you need from it.

 Step 4: Choose a projection

-Projections are tools that adjust data to account for the distortions that occur when translating from a curved surface – the globe – to a flat perspective – a map.
+Projections are tools that adjust data to account for the distortions that occur when translating from a curved surface (the globe) to a flat perspective (a map).

-Property and topographic data | Transverse Mercator 2000 (NZTM) |
+- For property and topographic data, use Transverse Mercator 2000 (NZTM)

-Data spanning New Zealand’s Mainland and Offshore Islands | New Zealand Geodetic Datum (NZGD2000) |
+- For data spanning New Zealand’s mainland and offshore islands, use New Zealand Geodetic Datum (NZGD2000)

 Find out more about projections.

-Step 5: Activate the download
+Step 5: Create the export

 - the data you requested,